 Your CRM Helps in Qualifying Leads

-We frequently do deep CRM dives with clients that haven’t quite pinpointed the right audience yet.
+We frequently do deep CRM dives with clients who haven’t pinpointed the right audience yet.
 With enough data, we can usually see which clients they should be targeting and what they could be qualifying for based on where leads are falling off or moving through.

-Sometimes, even when they’ve defined their niche, we catch a target market shift even before they realize it.
+Sometimes, even when they’ve defined their niche, we catch a target audience shift even before they realize it.

 For example, you might think that midsize companies are the best for you.
 But when we go through your data, we find that smaller companies are closing faster, and the margins are better.
 Hence, it makes sense to shift your focus to smaller companies more than larger ones.